liborty/medians/README.md

 Only non numeric unquantizable types need the slowest, strict medians algorithms.

 ## Release Notes

+**Version 2.0.9** - Code simplifications.
+Removed quartiles and struct Med holding them.
+Mad, supplied via MStats,can do everything that quartiles did and better.

 **Version 2.0.8** - Added another test.
 Fixed a typo bug in `Median` and `Medianf64`.